MPrathyusha21/portfolio/README.md

 # portfolio
 by MADISETTY PRATHYUSHA
-Portfolio Project, part of the Udacity Full Stack Web Developer Nanodegree.
+Portfolio Project, part of the Udacity Projects.

 Project content

 This project consists for the following files are:

-1)   css
+# css
-2)   README.md - information about project
+# README.md - information about project
-3)   index.html
+# index.html

+Built a fully responsive site using HTML, CSS & Bootstrap elements